 As lovers of organic cotton, they have an entire shop section devoted to it.

-Sometimes you’ll see a little spandex blended in, and other pieces are made with materials, like silk.
+Sometimes, you’ll see a little spandex blended in, and other pieces are made with silk and lace.

 Fiber-reactive dye is used to create most of their colors.